zkirby/website_v6/src/writings/published/Web Audio Visualizer.md

 ---
 slug: "/projects/frontend/Web Audio Visualizer"
 section: "projects"
-subsection: "frontend"
+subsection: "Frontend"
 date: "2021-04-11"
 ---

-# Web.play
+# web.play

 **visit: [audio.play](https://zkirby.com/web_audio_visualizer/)**

 ![Home Screen](../../writing/audio-home.png)

 Web.play was inspired by FLStudio.
-At the time I was exploring the software and creating music through it as an (admittedly) short lived hobby.
+At the time I was exploring the software and creating music through it as an admittedly short lived hobby.
 After coming to the stark realization that I was never going to be a great beat maker I put the FruityLoops aside - but I wasn't done exploring music.
 I started digging around the MDN docs looking for some sort of music related-project I could make with JS.
 I stumbled onto the WebAudio API and was immediately intrigued both with it's complexity and with the graph-like representation the docs detailed it in.

 After a week or so digging around the documentation I was having a hard time visualizing the interactions between the various nodes and their roles.
 I liked the idea of building something that would bring tangibility to the audio nodes in a flowchart-esque representation and thus Web.play was born.